REITS GROUP – IMPROVING PROTEIN DEGRADATION IN HUNTINGTON’S DISEASE

 Since the UPS appear to work properly in HD, with proteasomes and ubiquitin being dynamically recruited to mHtt aggregates, and the proteasome able to degrade mHtt when it is marked for destruction by ubiquitin, we are currently addressing the following questions:

-The research group is part of the Amsterdam Neuroscience which includes the AMC, VUmc, VU, UvA and Amsterdam Neuroscience Institute researchers and clinicians.
+The research group is part of the Amsterdam Neuroscience.

 amst_neuro